Ladder99/ladder99/docs/pages/run-ladder99.md

 Now run `./l99 start example` again.

 ## View Dashboard

 Now go to the dashboard at http://localhost/d/main.

 The first time you visit Grafana, it will ask you for the username and password - this is just 'admin' and 'admin'.
 Then you will need to enter a new password.

-Grafana will then show the live status of a remote Mazak CNC machine.
+Grafana will then show the live status of a Mazak CNC machine.

 [img]